 To steal a line from Andrew Holleran, what was that 'ragged jagged craziness', the thrill of seeing someone and knowing they wanted you - your personality, your body, or even just your semen - that thrilled me so when I was not even thirty?
 The jungle drums, that erotic tension that seemed to suffuse every visit to a bar I made before I fell in love, hammered in my head.

 He was standing there talking, but looking directly at me, and I kept meeting his eyes, talking with my mates about nothing, the prattle of being social at a bar with a beer in my hand.
 And then he came over, pushing himself into our trio and saying hello.
 I was speechless.
 It was as if he had broken the fourth wall.
 I had no idea what to make of him.
 I can't even recall if I said hello in return, or merely nodded (I am so white and distant).
 What I found hilarious is that my bar friends (and that's who they were, I never saw them except there) took it completely in stride.
-Neither an eye batted or a word was stumbled over.
+Neither an eye batted nor a word was stumbled over.
 Meanwhile, knowing he had intruded in his dark and beefy way for me, I was left without the ability to respond.

 Finding I was mute, seemingly, he then stepped away after some minutes.